 This command changes the type of our “employee_number” column to INT.
 So, the new structure for our database is as follows:

-The ALTER TABLE command also allows you to rename a table in SQL.
-The syntax for doing so is as follows:
+The ALTER TABLE command also allows you to rename an SQL table.
+The syntax for renaming a table is:

 ALTER TABLE current_table RENAME new_table;